Vladislav Davidzon: Author

 In 2011, Davidzon moved to Odesa, Ukraine, where he wrote dispatches on topics relating to the social and cultural landscape of the city.
 After the Maidan Revolution, Davidzon founded The Odessa Review, which served as an anglophone platform for this subject.
 Davidzon's experience in interacting with various local and national politicians and intellectuals were compiled into a collection of essays in his book, From Odessa With Love.

 Journalist

 Davidzon has resided in Paris since leaving Odesa, serving as the correspondent for Tablet Magazine.
-Davidzon writes as a freelancer on issues that concern European politics and cultural affairs and their intersection with Jewish culture.
-In 2020, Davidzon was approached by Ukrainian operatives connected to the campaign of President Donald Trump, with offers by Russian agent Andri Telezhenko to propagate news relating to Hunter Biden's laptop.
+He writes as a freelancer on issues that concern European politics and cultural affairs and their intersection with Jewish culture.

+In 2020, Davidzon was approached by Ukrainian operatives connected to the campaign of President Donald Trump, with offers by Russian agent Andri Telezhenko to propagate news relating to the Hunter Biden laptop controversy.